Lywx/Lywxism/bio.md

 Engineering in [UESTC](http://uestc.edu.cn), Chengdu, China.
 By then, I was hoping to enter telecommunication industry.
 Along my study, I learned to appreciate the beauty of software.
-Eventually, I became a self-taught software engineer, and I am still in the stage of early-immediate level.
+Eventually, I became a self-taught software engineer, and I am still in the stage of early-intermediate level.

 Now I am a graduate student in UESTC.
 Currently, I am studying toward a Master's degree in Microwave Engineering, doing researches on Computational